Surprising Life Lessons from Kindergarten and My Marriage

 Botton suggests that we seek to find the perfect person to save us from loneliness and suffering.
 However, we actually find ourselves suffering because of our sense of being let down or betrayed by that very belief.

 So, what are the things that have helped along the way?
-A couple of good marriage counselors, as great marriage book by my sister who is a marriage counselor herself.
+A couple of good marriage counselors, and a great marriage book by my sister who is a marriage counselor herself.
 She helped me pull through when things got toughest.

-And of course, I need to give a little credit to my husband, Rito who like me, just kept at it.
-And I agree with Alain de Botton, our compatibility has grown over the years and we have shared a great life and are happy to be turning 64 together.
+And of course, I need to give a little credit to my husband, Rito, who, like me, just kept at it.
+And I agree with Alain de Botton: our compatibility has grown over the years.
+We have shared a great life and are happy to now be turning 68 together.

 Did you find compatibility in your marriage?
 How did you work out your differences in a positive way?
 How did you deal with challenges and unexpected problems in your marriage?
 Please leave your comments below and let’s start a conversation.